mapbox/mapbox-maps-android/extension-androidauto/README.md

 #### Dependencies

-View [LICENSE.md](LICENSE.md) for all dependencies used by this plugin.
+View [LICENSE.md](LICENSE.md) for all dependencies used by this extension.